RxLaboratory/Duik/src-docs/docs/guide/animation/tools/interpolator.md

 ![](../../../img/ae/interp-gauss.png)
 Gaussian *interpolation.*

 This function is also called a *bell* function because of the shape it generates.
-The resulting motion feels very natural, especially for characters, animals, to show their *will*: although the movement is very smooth, the acceleration is a bit faster than the deceleration, which perfectly mimics the actual acceleration and decelaration of *voluntary* movements.
+The resulting motion feels very natural, especially for characters, animals, to show their *will*: although the movement is very smooth, the acceleration is a bit faster than the deceleration, which perfectly mimics the actual acceleration and deceleration of *voluntary* movements.

 This acceleration and deceleration can easily be adjusted with the *Rate* property.